Acts of Union 1800: Eight articles

+Union appeal

 Part of the appeal of the Union for many Irish Catholics was the promise of Catholic emancipation, allowing Roman Catholic MPs, who had not been permitted to sit in the Irish Parliament, to sit in the United Kingdom Parliament.
-This was however blocked by King George III who argued that emancipating Roman Catholics would breach his Coronation Oath, and was not realised until the Roman Catholic Relief Act 1829.
+This, however, was blocked by King George III, who argued that emancipating Roman Catholics would breach his Coronation Oath, and thus was not realised until the Roman Catholic Relief Act 1829.

+Fate of the Irish Army

 The traditionally separate Irish Army, which had been funded by the Irish Parliament, was merged into the larger British Army.

 The first parliament

 In the first Parliament of the United Kingdom of Great Britain and Ireland, the members of the House of Commons were not elected afresh.
 By royal proclamation authorised by the Act, all the members of the last House of Commons from Great Britain took seats in the new House, and from Ireland 100 members were chosen from the last Irish House of Commons: two members from each of the 32 counties and the two largest boroughs, and one from each of the next 31 largest boroughs and from Dublin University, chosen by lot.
 The other 84 Irish parliamentary boroughs were disfranchised; all were pocket boroughs, whose patrons received £15,000 compensation for the loss of what was considered their property.